KarelKubat/jdcal/README.md

 ### Moon cycle based holidays

-The fact that the Julian calendar was unprecise, was a problem because of typical Christian holidays: Easter, Ascension Day, Pentecost.
-These are defined by finding the full moon following the *ecclesiastical* Spring equinox.
-This isn't the *astronomical* equinox (official start of the spring), but instead is pinned at March 21st (Julian or Gregorian, whichever applies).
+The fact that the Julian calendar was unprecise, was a problem because of typical moon-cycle based Christian holidays.

+Ash Wednesday (start of fasting), Good Friday, Easter, Ascension Day and Pentecost are are defined by finding the full moon following the *ecclesiastical* Spring equinox and counting from there (forward *or* back).
+This isn't the *astronomical* equinox (official start of the spring), but instead is pinned at March 21st, Gregorian.
 Once Julian March 21st was too "far away" from the astronomical equinox, a correction needed to be made.

 The software supports finding dates for these holidays, both on the Gregorian and on the Julian calendars.

 ### 2023 AD